JCM2000 Stable Bias Mod

 The primary cause is to be found in the main printed circuit board (PCB).
-That is the big PCB with all the tubes on it.
-If the code on this PCB is either JCM2-60-00 or JCM2-60-02 then it is likely you allready have been or soon will be confronted with this problem.
+That is the big PCB with all the tubes on it and we’ll call it the mainboard from now on.
+If the code on the mainboard is either JCM2-60-00 or JCM2-60-02 then it is likely you allready have been, or soon will be, confronted with the bias drift problem.
 Due to the heat produced by the tubes the PCB material becomes ever so slightly conducting.
 The specific layout of this PCB is such that some circuit tracks at the HT potential (usually around 450V or so in these amps) run right next to the tracks for the negative grid (bias) voltage.
 At one location the distance between these two tracks is less than 1mm!
-The HT voltage will "pull up" the negative grid voltage, thus increasing the bias current.
-This is a runaway process and it wil only stop due to the power tubes saturating at some very high current (whilst going into meltdown mode) or the HT fuse blowing.
+The HT voltage will “pull up” the negative grid voltage, thus increasing the bias current.
+This is a runaway process and it wil only stop due to the power tubes saturating at some very high current (whilst going into meltdown mode) or the HT fuse blowing, but more often than not, the HT fuse blows too late (or not at all).

-The solution for this problem is actually rather simple: remove all the bias components from the main PCB and place these on their own PCB isolated from the main PCB (and its high voltage).
-Pin 5 (the control grid) of the power tubes must then also be isolated from the main PCB.
+The solution for this problem is actually rather simple: remove all the bias components from the mainboard and place these on their own PCB isolated from the mainboard (and its high voltages).
+Pin 5 (the control grid) of the power tubes must then also be isolated from the mainboard.
 This is crucial!

 Dr.Tube has designed a small PCB (and a complete kit with all necessary parts) which is easy to mount in these amps.
-This PCB is fitted with the new bias parts and is connected between the main PCB and the small bias pot PCB.
+This PCB is fitted with the new bias parts and is connected between the mainboard and the small bias pot PCB.
 The extra required cable is supplied in the kit.
-A couple of wires need to be connected between the main PCB and the new bias PCB.
-The main PCB needs to be slightly modified where all the pins 5 of the power tube sockets need to be freed from the main PCB.
+A couple of wires need to be connected between the mainboard and the new bias PCB.
+The mainboard needs to be slightly modified where all the pins 5 of the power tube sockets need to be freed from the mainboard.
 This can be done with a Dremel, but Dr.Tube can supply a very handy hollow drill making this part of the job a piece of cake!

 Also situated on the new bias PCB are the new phase inverter (PI) coupling caps.
-The bias PCB has been dimensioned so that the original coupling caps (from the main PCB) fit on here (if you so desire), but also Wima MKP10, Orange Drops, MKT1813s, Mallory 150s or MKS caps fit on here too.
+The bias PCB has been dimensioned so that the original coupling caps (from the mainboard) fit on here (if you so desire), but also Wima MKP10, Orange Drops, MKT1813s, Mallory 150s or MKS caps fit on here too.
 Whatever suits you best.
-The bias PCB is normally fitted with two Wima MKP10 caps.
+The bias PCB is normally fitted with two Wima MKP10 caps as I like the transparant tonality of these caps best.

-This kit can be ordered as a kit in the Dr.Tube Online Store.
-There is a version for the DSL50 and DSL100 amps and there is a version for the TSL100 and TSL122 amps.
+This kit can be ordered as a kit in the Dr.Tube webshop.
+There is a version for the DSL50 en DSL100 amps and there is a version for the TSL100 en TSL122 amps.
 Installing this kit requires more than average skills.
-You need to be able to correctly disassemble and reassemble a JCM2000 amp.
-The main PCB needs to be modified with a Dremel or a hollow drill and you need to be able to solder.
-All together this isn't rocket science but if all this is new to you then it is probably wise to have this kit installed by an experienced tech.
+You need to be able to correctly disassemble and reassemble a JCM2000 amp without losing any screws of having any screws left over when you’re done.
+The mainboard needs to be modified with a Dremel or a hollow drill and you need to be able to solder.
+All together this isn’t rocket science but if all this is new to you then it is probably wise to have this kit installed by an experienced tech.
 This kit can ofcourse also be installed by Dr.Tube.
-The installation costs are € 125,00.
+The installation costs are € 130,00.